google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 <!--
 Often we'll find ourselves working with many sources of data.
-Even data from the same data source often is provided as distinct files that later have to be merged.
+Even data from the same data source is often provided as distinct files that later have to be merged.

 For example, here is a country table that contains geo-location data for a set of countries.
-If we have tables in our data set with countries in them, we can merge the tables and do analysis based on location.
+If we have tables in our dataset with countries in them, we can merge the tables and do analysis based on location.
 This is really cross-table-cross-column analysis, but that is a lot to try to say.